mvogelgesang/EDX/.github/ISSUE_TEMPLATE/onboarding.md

 1. **Add to EDX Project** - Add this issue to the EDX Project by clicking the cog wheel next to the Projects section which is just below Assignee.
 Now your issue is on the project kanban board.
 1. **Add to Onboarding Mileston** - Add this issue to the Onboarding Milestone by clicking the cog wheel next to the Milestone section which is just below Projects.
 This adds the issue to a larger group of tickets specific to onboarding.
 You'll learn more about Milestones in the [Project Organization](https://github.com/GSA/EDX/wiki/Project-Organization) article below.
 1. **Go to EDX Project** - Navigate to the EDX Project by clicking the Project tab at the top of the page.
-1. Your new card will be found in the To Do column, click and drag it to the Doing column
+1. Your new card will be found in the To Do column, click and drag it to the In Progress column
 1. Now you have a ticket and placed it on the project board.

 As you work through this issue, please remember that it is a living checklist and may require updates or corrections.
 You can propose updates to the template by editing it at https://github.com/GSA/EDX/blob/main/.github/ISSUE_TEMPLATE/onboarding.md.